HL7/davinci-ra/input/pagecontent/index.md

 ###  Summary

-The Fast Healthcare Interoperability Resource (FHIR) Risk Adjustment Implementation Guide (this IG) describes Risk Adjustment coding gaps exchanges from Payers to Providers.
+This Fast Healthcare Interoperability Resource (FHIR) Risk Adjustment Implementation Guide (IG) describes exchanging Risk Adjustment coding gaps between Payers and Providers.
+The first phase of this IG focuses on the standard exchange format from Payers from Providers.

 This Implementation Guide is supported by the Da Vinci initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.

 ### How to read this Guide

+This Guide is divided into several pages which are listed at the top of each page in the menu bar:

+- [Home]\: The home page provides the summary and background information for the FHIR Risk Adjustment FHIR IG.

+- [Introduction]\: The introduction provides [TODO].

+- [HCC]\: The Hiearchical Condition Category page [TODO].

+- [Profiles]\: This page under FHIR artifacts lists the set of Profile that are defined in this guide to exchange Risk Adjustment coding gaps.

+- [Extension]\: This page under FHIR artifacts lists the set of Profile that are defined in this guide to exchange Risk Adjustment coding gaps.

+- [Terminology]\: This page under FHIR artifacts lists code systems and value sets defined in this guide.

+- [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

+- [Examples]\: List of all the examples used in this guide.

+- [Downloads]\: This page provides links to downloadable artifacts.

 ### Background